nemosminer/NemosMiner/OptionalMiners/Readme.txt

 The miner.ps1 files in this folder can be used with NemosMiner.
 However, they are not included by default in the miner folder for a variety of reasons.

-These specific miner files are for advanced users

 These might not have been fully tested.
 Use at your own risk.

 Optional miners details: